-Instead we encourage our patients to become more active, to change their daily lifestyle or workstyle when necessary, to improve posture and spinal alignment, and to exercise their spine for enhanced stability, flexibility, fitness and performance.
+Instead patients are encouraged to become more active, to change their daily lifestyle or work style when necessary, to improve posture, spinal stability and alignment, and to exercise to enhance fitness and physical performance.

-We also encourage patients to commit to taking the time necessary to stick with their treatment program – even as they start to feel better.
+Patients are also encouraged to commit to taking the time necessary to stick with their treatment program – even as they start to feel better.

 Step 1: Consultation and Evaluation

-During the initial visit, the health history is reviewed, and patients are examined neurologically, chiropractically, and orthopedically.
-X-rays or other tests are then prescribed as necessary.
+During the initial visit, the health history is reviewed, and chiropractic, neurologic and orthopedic exams are performed.

-After review of the clinical findings a course of treatment may then be recommended when we believe that your condition can be expected to respond favorably to our approach.
-If however your condition falls outside the scope of our care you will be referred back to the referring physician, or another specialist as necessary.
+After review of the clinical findings a course of treatment is recommended when your condition can be expected to respond favorably to care.
+If however your condition falls outside the scope of my care you will be referred back to the referring physician, or another specialist as necessary.

 Step 2: Diagnostic Techniques

-In some cases, x-rays, CT scans, MRI, EMG, or other tests may be recommended to evaluate the condition in more detail.
+In some cases, x-rays, CT scans, MRI, EMG, or other tests may help to evaluate your condition in more detail.

-If additional x-rays or imaging studies are necessary we refer our patients to local radiology facilities or specialist providers available to our practice.
+If additional x-rays or imaging studies are necessary patients are referred to local radiology facilities or specialist providers as indicated.

 Step 3: Our Goal: Pain Relief and Restoring Spinal Function

-In our experience most conditions that we begin to treat will improve through a combination of therapy and self care measures, such as stretching or exercise.
-Our goal is to provide treatment to restore function to the spine, to help relieve pain, improve flexibility, and strengthen the muscles that support the spine.
-With stronger spine muscles and a flexible spine there is less chance for future strain and pain.
+Most conditions will improve through a combination of therapy and self care measure.
+The goal is to provide treatment to restore function to the spine, to help relieve pain, improve mobility, stability and strengthen the muscles that support the spine.
+With a stronger more stable spine there is less chance for future strain and pain.

-In most cases we can help relieve back and neck pain through various techniques, including; self-care, and bodymechanics instruction; manual therapy (spinal adjustment, manipulation, mobilization, myofascial release, trigger point therapy, soft tissue massage, traction therapy), and by using a form of therapy called distraction: we also may use heat, or ice treatment: and condition specific spinal flexibility and stabilization exercise.
+In most cases back and neck related pain can be relieved through various techniques, including; self-care, and body mechanics instruction; manual therapy (spinal adjustment, manipulation, mobilization, flexion distraction, myofascial release, active release technique, trigger point therapy, soft tissue massage, traction therapy), hot moist packs, ice treatment and condition specific flexibility and stabilization exercise.

-We encourage our patients to play an active role in their own spinal health and recovery.
+Patients are encouraged to play an active role in their own spinal health and recovery.
 Completing the recommended therapy program is important for successful rehab.
 A home exercise program may be prescribed as part of the new daily routine.
-Staying in shape through home exercise is essential to maintaining spinal strength and resistance to reinjury.
+Staying in shape through home exercise is essential to maintaining spinal strength and resistance to re-injury.